 The Lord is my light and my salvation.
 The Lord is my light and my salvation.

-The Lord is the strength of my life:

-And my salvation.
+The Lord is the strength of my life: And my salvation.
+Glory to the Father, and to the Son, and to the Holy Spirit.
 The Lord is my light and my salvation.